-The proposed building will be constructed on a one-acre plot between County Hall and Continental House in Nairobi where MPs already have offices.
+The proposed building, which includes four basement parking floors and a tunnel connecting to the current Parliament building, will be built on a one-acre plot between County Hall and Continental House where legislators already have offices.

 The prime piece of land was allocated to Parliament by the government in 2000.